 The Environment Agency and DEFRA provide standing advice for undertaking flood risk assessments for planning applications.
 Please refer to the government website for the criteria on when to following the standing advice.
 Under these criteria, you will need to provide details of emergency escape plans for any parts of the building that are below the estimated flood level.
+Follow the Flood Risk Emergency Plans for New Development guidance.
 The plans should show: